furyahub/furynode/docs/tutorials/commission.md

   -y
 ```

-NOTE: The pubkey used in this example was found by running the `furynoded tendermint show-validator` command
+NOTE: The pubkey used in this example was found by running the `furynd tendermint show-validator` command
 on a different localnet instance.

 NOTE: Each validator must have a unique public key.